Nelgit007/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that give multiple file permissions
 A script that grants file permission to all
-A script that grants no file permission to user and group, but all file permission to others
+A script that grants no file permission to user and group, but all file permission to others A script that grants specified file permissions to user, group and others